Hellifield: Geology

 Hellifield mostly lies on mudstone that dates to the Carboniferous period; there are some patches of glaciofluvial deposits and peat around the village.

 Governance

 Hellifield is a major part of the electoral ward called Hellifield and Long Preston.
 Its population at the 2011 census was 2,168.
 From 1974 to 2023 it was in the Craven local government district, and is now in North Yorkshire unitary authority area.

-Hellifield today
+Nature

 The Hellifield Flashes (Yorkshire dialect for a pond in a field) are part of the village life and history.
 There are three flashes.
-The largest is Hellifield Flash or Gallaber Lake, the second Dunbars and the smallest is known as either Little Dunbars or Dunbars 2.
-The Flashes provide habitat for wildfowl and migratory birds.
-This important area provides a sanctuary for 12 species on the RSPB "red list'.
-Where once wolves roamed, now a wildlife habitat reigns.
-However, the land is under threat from development and villagers desperate to preserve their countryside are fighting hard to prevent any further development.
-The birdlife is monitored regularly by the RSPB and features high on the 'must visit' list of ornithologists.
+The largest is Hellifield Flash or Gallaber Lake, the second Dunbars and the smallest is known as either Little Dunbars or Dunbars Two.
+The Flashes provide habitat for wildfowl and migratory birds providing habitats for 12 species on the RSPB "red list'.

-Hellifield nestles on the edge of the Yorkshire Dales National Park and is surrounded by rolling hills, dry stone walls and agricultural land.